 Some of what should be left off a cover letter might be obvious, but here is a quick checklist to run through.

 Cover letters typically follow an established structure consisting of the candidate’s contact information, a salutation, the body, closing with a call to action, and a signature.
 The entire document should only be one page.

-At the top of the page should be the candidate’s name and email address and phone number.
+At the top of the page should be the candidate’s name, email address, and phone number.
 Many candidates also include a link to their profiles on professional social networking sites like LinkedIn.
-Under the candidate’s information comes the employer's contact details, if applicable.
-Here is also where the name of the job being applied to is stated.
-Otherwise, it should be mentioned in the first sentence.
+The candidate’s information should be followed by the employer’s contact details, if applicable.
+This is followed, flush right, by the date the cover letter is created.
+Finally, in the subject line, the name of the job being applied to is stated.
+Otherwise, it should be mentioned in the first sentence, right after the salutation.

-The cover letter should begin with a salutation and be addressed to the recruiting or hiring manager if named in the job description.
+The body of the cover letter should begin with an appropriate salutation and be addressed to the recruiting or hiring manager if named in the job description.
 Generally, the body will comprise two to three short, concise paragraphs before transitioning to a closing that includes a call to action, such as suggesting a meeting or phone call.
-Candidates should end their cover letter with a formal closing and signature.
+Candidates should end their cover letter with a formal closing and their signature.

 Understand how to create job ads that actually work.
 Leverage winning strategies to best promote ads.
 Find the ideal candidate faster.

 Choosing the right employees for your business might sometimes feel as challenging as finding a needle in a haystack.
 However, equipped with the right employee selection methods and tools, the task need not be as daunting.